On the non-hermitian Kitaev chain: Introduction

 \section{Introduction}

 The study of non-hermitian systems, in various contexts, has been extremely intense during the last years.
-These studies cover the properties of non-hermitian systems in general (focussing on the differences and similarities with hermitian systems), studies of particular non-hermitian models, as well as utilising non-hermitian systems for actual applications, using various different types of physical systems \cite{ BeBuKu2019, BrLiBeRoAr2022unpub, Br2014, DeYoHa2021, Ed2022, EdKuBe2019, GoAsKaTaHiUe2018, KaBeSa2019, KaShUeSa2019, KoBu2020, KuDw2019, KuEdBuBe2018, MaBe2021, MaVaTo2018, LaQv2023, Le2016, LeLiGo2019, LeBlHuChNo2017, LiWaDuCh2024unpub, LiWeWuRuChLeNi2024unpub, LiLi2024, LiTaYaLiLe2023, LiLiAn2023, MaAuPePaAc2024, MoArBe2023, NeRo2024, OkKaShSa2020, OrHe2023, RaSiRaJi2024unpub, RiRo2022, RoOrAgHe2024, SaCiCABa2024, ShZhFu2018, StBe2021, VyRo2021, YaBe2024unpub, YaMa2023, YaMoBe2023, YaWa2018, YoPeKaHa2019, XiDeWaZhWaYiXu2019, Xi2018, ZeBe2024, ZhSoZhZhLiCaLi2024, ZhLe2019}.
+These studies cover the properties of non-hermitian systems in general (focussing on the differences and similarities with hermitian systems), studies of particular non-hermitian models, as well as utilising non-hermitian systems for actual applications, using various different types of physical systems \cite{ AgKoLaSe2024, AgKoLaSe2023unpub, BeBuKu2019, BrLiBeRoAr2022unpub, Br2014, DeYoHa2021, Ed2022, EdKuBe2019, Ez2019, Ez2024, GoAsKaTaHiUe2018, KaBeSa2019, KaShUeSa2019, KoBu2020, KuDw2019, KuEdBuBe2018, Ma2024a, Ma2024b, MaBe2021, MaRo2023, MaVaTo2018, LaQv2023, Le2016, LeLiGo2019, LeBlHuChNo2017, LiWaDuCh2024unpub, LiWeWuRuChLeNi2024unpub, LiLi2024, LiTaYaLiLe2023, LiLiAn2023, MaAuPePaAc2024, MoArBe2023, NeRo2024, OkKaShSa2020, OrHe2023, RaSiRaJi2024unpub, RiRo2022, RoOrAgHe2024, SaCiCABa2024, ShZhFu2018, StBe2021, VyRo2021, YaBe2024unpub, YaMa2023, YaMoBe2023, YaWa2018, YoPeKaHa2019, XiDeWaZhWaYiXu2019, Xi2018, ZeBe2024, ZhSoZhZhLiCaLi2024, ZhLe2019}.
 One aspect that is of particular relevance for the current paper is the presence of the skin-effect, which is closely related to the breakdown of the famed bulk boundary correspondence of hermitian topological systems \cite{ HeBaRe2019, Lo2019, LeTh2019, LiZhAiGoKaUeNo2019, FlZoVaBeBaTi2022, ZiReRo2021, BoKrSl2020, YoMu2019, YaMoBe2021, EdKuYoBe2020, Sc2020, BrHy2019, EdAr2022}.

 In this paper, we focus solely on Kitaev chain \cite{Ki2001} famous for its Majorana zero modes in its topological phase (see \cite{Al2012} for a review).
 We consider the non-hermitian version of this model, which has, in various incarnations, been studied before \cite{ Yu2017, KlCaDaMaWu2017, LiZhZhSo2018, LiJiSo2020, KaAsKaUe2018, Li2019, YaSo2020, ZhGuKoZhLi2021, SaNiTa2022, SaLa2023, ShSo2023, LiWaSoWa2024, RaRoKuKaSa2023, Zh2024, MoNa2024, FuKaMo2024, PiMeAg2024unpub, CaAg2024unpub, LiLiZhTiArLi2024}.
-We concisely characterise the location of the eigenvalues in the complex plane in the limit for an open chain in the infinite system size.
-It is clearly natural to ask for which general choice of parameters does the non-hermitian Kitaev chain have a zero-mode.
-Interestingly, the full answer to this question is arguably a bit more complicated than one might expect.
+A main result is that we concisely characterise the location of the eigenvalues in the complex plane in the limit for an open chain in the infinite system size.
+Using our novel method, we can explain why the curves the eigenvalues lie on exhibit branch points.
+Using our solution, we can address several other interesting questions.